davidmutinda/tic-tac-toe/README.md

 ## How to play(linux)
 * You first need to download the code.
-* First make sure that python3 is installed.
+* Run the command `python3 --version` to check if you have python3 installed.
+Click [here](https://www.scaler.com/topics/python/install-python-on-linux/) to install.
-* Run the command ./tic_tac_toe.py to start playing.
+* Run the command `./tic_tac_toe.py` in the directory where the file is to start playing.

 ## Sample output
 **Player 1 wins:**